artsmia/data-in-data-out-mw2016/Readme.md

 ---

+## Introductions

+We are the 'software' team at the Minneapolis Institute of Art

+* Andrew David
+* Misty Havens
+* Kjell Olsen

+You:

+* where are you from?
+* What's are you hoping to learn
+* if you could have any one superpower, what would it be?

+???

 We take data, convert it to JSON, store it in Redis, index it in ElasticSearch and then publish it for the masses.
-Here's how...

-## Setup

-We've prepared an AWS machine for everyone to use with the required data and tools at the ready.

-You'll need to open a terminal and use `ssh` to connect to it:

-TODO distribute pem

-`ssh ubuntu@<ip address>`

-If you want, you can `git clone` this repository and follow along on your local machine.
+We're here to show you how...

+Workshop attendee intros

+---

 # Lesson 1: Where does data come from?
 <img src="img/where-data.gif" alt="Where data?" style="width: 500px;"/>

 ### Introduction to data at Mia.

+<img src="img/Mia_site_structure.jpg" alt="map of data at Mia" style="width: 100%;"/>

+???

 Data lives in different places and formats.
 For this workshop we will focus on collections data.

-<img src="img/Mia_site_structure.jpg" alt="map of data at Mia" style="width: 100%;"/>

 ### Converting data into JSON.